-Then, finally … in October 2021 we will be re-opening with our new building, 3 beautiful new cinemas, a new gallery and a new restaurant.
+In October 2021, we will finally be re-opening with our new building, 3 beautiful cinemas, a new gallery and a new restaurant.
 Whilst we can’t share all the details just yet – we can promise you this – Warwick Arts Centre is coming back.

 But first there are the summer months, and, with the recent government announcement that we can return to live indoor events – there’s a chance for you to experience some much missed live theatre – and reveal the tantalising façade and the sheer size of the new entrance.